opentofu/opentofu/CONTRIBUTING.md

 #### Building in a container

-If you have Docker or Podman installed, you can run the entire build process in a container too:
+If you have Docker or a compatible alternative installed, you can run the entire build process in a container too:

 ```sh
 docker run \